Nodragem/Catch-the-Crown/divers/GameDesign - SaveTheCrown.md

 # Changelog

+- [x] improve the lance sensor, so that the minimum distance where we can throw a lance while facing an object make the lance attach to that object (was passing through before)
+- [x] Decrease the thickness of the lance pick to allow it to pass in narrow paths

 ## Up to 13/09/2016

+- [x] check all the list of bugs

+- [x] **[A]** fireball can stop and/or slow down...? probably a problem with collision

+- [x] **[A]** bug: sometimes the player revive with automatic damage per second.

+  > - In an attempt to debug, we replace flush() with the deepFlush() function in the isDead() function.
+  > - We can't test if it is effective.
+  > - I think that it is actually better to flush in the respawn function!!

 - [x] add fireball explosion sound
 - [x] change immunity system and make it simpler so that it is easier to play a sound when injured